EngincanV/presentations/README.md

 # Presentations

 Source material for public presentations given by me.

+> You can visit [my sessionize profile from here](https://sessionize.com/engincan-veske/) and contact with for talk invitations via [email](mailto:enginveske@gmail.com).

 ## 2024